akelstrom/taco-app/README.md

 The Taco Lover app is designed for just that...people who love tacos!

 We made a web app that allows the user to choose how they enjoy their tacos: make them at home or order out?
 With Taco Lover, the user has the option to choose between being shown a random recipe to make themselves or taco spots in their area.

-User can even save them for future reference!
+The user can even save them for future reference!

 #### Visit our web application here: [Taco Lover](https://akelstrom.github.io/taco-app/)